robbarbush/hr-portal/README.md

 ## Author

-[Your Name]
+Robert Barbush

 ## License

-This project is created for educational purposes as part of the Simplilearn Full Stack Development Program.
+This project is created for educational purposes as part of the Simplilearn Full Stack Development Program with Generative AI.